openproblems-bio/openproblems/README.md

 Datasets should take no arguments and return an AnnData object.

 ```
-function dataset() -> AnnData adata
+function dataset(bool test=False) -> AnnData adata
 ```

 Methods should take an AnnData object and store the output in-place in  `adata.obs` according to the specification of the task.
+If `test is True`, then the method should return a small version of the same data (preferably <200 cells and <500 genes).

 ```
 function method(AnnData adata) -> None